tomcl/issie/README.md

 When opening a project, ISSIE will search the given repository for `.dgm` files, parse their content, and allow the user to open them in ISSIE or use them as components in other designs.

+## Build Magic

+This project uses modern F# / dotnet cross-platform build.
+The build tools all install cross-platform under dotnet, downloaded automatically by paket.
+The Fake tool (F# make) automates the rest of the build and also downloads Node.

 ## Getting Started

 If you just want to run the app go to the [releases page](https://github.com/tomcl/issie/releases) and follow the instructions on how to download and run the prebuilt binaries.
+Note that the Windows binary will run on Linux under WINE.

 If you want to get started as a developer, follow these steps:

 1. Download and install the latest [Dotnet Core SDK](https://www.microsoft.com/net/learn/get-started).
 For Mac and Linux users, download and install [Mono](http://www.mono-project.com/download/stable/) from official website (the version from brew is incomplete, may lead to MSB error later).
+If the build fails due to lack of Node.js, download and install [Node.js v12](https://nodejs.org/dist/latest-v12.x/) and npm.

 2. Download & unzip the [Issie repo](https://github.com/tomcl/ISSIE), or if contributing clone it locally, or fork it on github and then clone it locally.